Nerve damage that occurs in people with diabetes is called diabetic neuropathy. This condition is a complicaiton of diabetes.

-People with diabetes may have trouble digesting food.
+When the nerves that control digestion are affected, you may have trouble digesting food.
 This can make your diabetes harder to control.
 Symptoms of digestion problems include:

 Other symptoms of nerve damage are:

-Tests that may be done include:
+Tests that may be ordered include:

 Other problems that may develop: